When creating a new campaign, you can either:

 - Assign Tag - Assign a tag to a set of participants.

-- Remove Tag – Removes a tag to a set of participants.
+- Remove Tag - Remove a tag from a set of participants.

-- Assign Points – Works similarly to the Assign Tag but also assigns points to a tag.
+- Assign Points - Works similarly to Assign Tag but also assigns points to a tag.

-- Set Field Value – Sets a custom field value to a certain value.
+- Set Field Value - Sets a custom field value to a specific value.

 - Suppress - Suppress recipients.